What We Grow

 A famous pie apple!
 Northern Spy produces fairly late in the season (late October and beyond).
 Skin color is a green ground, flushed with red stripes where not shaded.
 The white flesh is juicy, crisp and mildly sweet with a rich, aromatic subacid flavor, noted for high vitamin C content.
 Its characteristic flavor is more tart than most popular varieties, and its flesh is harder/crunchier than most, with a thin skin.
 They are also great for making cider.

 Originated around 1875-76 on the farm of David Flory of Cass County, Indiana and was introduced commercially in 1890.
 It is a fine fresh-eating apple with a mild, sweet flavor and is best enjoyed as a dessert apple.
 The mildness of its flavor makes it less desirable as a cooking or baking apple.
 It is a highly aromatic apple with a pleasant, perfumed aroma that some people discern as banana.
+According to Bill, our third generation farmer, they make the smoothest hard cider.
 They’re one of the only self-pollinating apple varieties!

 A flattish round, medium size apple.
 Almost solid red over green background with prominent white or russet dots.
 Tender, crisp, juicy flesh.
 Most refreshing flavor.
 Valued for its size and high quality, it was especially noted for its long keeping abilities.
 Fruit size is medium to large with thick, smooth, glossy yellow skin overlaid with rich-red and streaks of darker red.
 The surface is punctuated with large, conspicuous, light colored dots.
 The yellowish flesh is fine-grained and juicy and often stained with red.
 Ripens October to November and is an excellent keeper.